Axekinn/wiki.axekin.com/content/en/post/cheat_citra.md

 - **Test different strategies** without grinding
 - **Relive your favorite games** with new challenges
 - **Bypass difficult passages**

-> **🎯 Key points to remember:**
-> - Always save before using cheats
-> - Test codes progressively
-> - Use reliable sources for your codes
-> - Don't hesitate to disable cheats if necessary

 ## FAQ - Frequently Asked Questions